-Liaison relating to inspection and monitoring functions
+Liaison relating to own motion investigations, inspection and monitoring functions

-The Office undertook a range of liaison activities in relation to its inspection and monitoring functions.
+The Office undertook a range of liaison activities in relation to its own motion investigations, inspection and monitoring functions.

 See further details in the Own Motion Investigations, Monitoring and Improvement section.